6.5mm Remington Magnum: Cartridge specifications

-The 6.5mm Remington Magnum is based on the .350 Remington Magnum necked down to accept a .264 caliber (6.71mm) bullet.
+The 6.5mm Remington Magnum is based on the .350 Remington Magnum necked down to accept a .264 caliber (6.71 mm) bullet.
 It was one of the original short, fat magnum cartridges to be put into production.
 The short, fat cartridge design is known to promote efficient powder burning characteristics.

 The SAAMI recommends a 6 groove barrel with a 1:9 twist.
 The bore diameter is given as .256 inch and the groove diameter is .264 inch.
 The recommended groove width is .095 inch.
 SAAMI recommends a maximum pressure of 53,000 C.U.P. while CIP mandates a maximum pressure of no more than 4350 bar.

 Performance

 Remington is the only company that provides ammunition for the cartridge.
 They provide a single load, the 120 gr PSP-CL.
 This Remington factory ammunition with its light for caliber bullet is only recommended for small deer and predator species.
 Those wishing to take advantage of the versatility of the 6.5mm Remington Magnum have little choice but to handload their ammunition.

 The 6.5 mm Remington Magnum compares favorably with other 6.5mm (.264 caliber) cartridges.
-It terms of energy it is bested by the 6.5x68mm RWS and the .264 Winchester Magnum.
-However, neither the 6.5x68mm RWS nor the .264 Winchester Magnum can be chambered in a short action rifle.
+It terms of energy it is bested by the 6.5×68mm RWS and the .264 Winchester Magnum.
+However, neither the 6.5×68mm RWS nor the .264 Winchester Magnum can be chambered in a short-action rifle.
 It provides a leap in performance over the non-magnum cartridges such as the .260 Remington and 6.5×55mm Swedish.